YC-backed Muzmatch definitely doesn’t want to be Tinder for Muslims

 “And this is why, for a lot of Muslims, Western dating apps don’t work because it doesn’t really cater to that particular need and intent.
 So, for us, from the beginning we’ve really thought about that, and ingrained that into our design and into our product.
 And we think, long term, that will set us apart.”

 The founders also reckon Muzmatch might stand a better chance than typical dating apps of monetizing beyond the business of matching and dating itself — by offering related services, such as, for example, helping users find a wedding venue.
+Which may be important if their users are pairing up and getting married relatively quickly.

 “I think we have a better chance than most to achieve monetization post-match.
 Because just the [short] timespan [between Muslims finding a partner and getting married] and the relationship with us is so close to the events unfolding I think, longer term, this might be an interesting space for us,” says Brodie.